-- warrant an additional priority due to their current housing need which will be established through a range of questions when applying via MyThirteen. - 7.3 All homes will be advertised on MyThirteen for a minimum of 2 days and the number of homes advertised will change daily.
-Customers will be responsible for viewing what properties are available to let and to apply for the homes that they want to be considered for. - 7.4 Thirteen will allocate properties based on the customer meeting the eligibility criteria for the property and customers housing need.
-Properties will be allocated in MyThirteen, on band rating first, followed by date band verified and then date and time of first registration. - 7.5 Where properties with are advertised with certain adaptations, preference will always be given to customers with an assessed need for the adaptation, as Thirteen aim to make best use of the homes we have available to let.
-Where there is no demand for the adapted property the property may be offered to a customer who does not need the adaptation but is happy to accept the property with the adaptation in situ.
-Similarly, properties will only in exceptional circumstances be adapted (due to the high proportion of properties that already have adaptations) e.g. where the adaptation requirements are complex and have to be tailored to an individual's requirements or where there is only a small number of properties with a specific type of adaptation.
-Small minor alterations will be carried out I.e., ramps, handrails etc. as recommended by an Occupational Therapist. - 7.6 Where Thirteen advertises homes for market rent, these maybe subject to a specific criteria i.e. on an affordability first come first served basis. - 7.7 Sometimes customers need to move urgently and are protected through public protection arrangements such as MAPPA level 2 or 3.
+- 3.25 Customers that need assistance in finding a home due to disability, medical or support needs will be assisted through one of our Touchpoint advisors either face to face or over the telephone. - 3.26 We reserve the right to advertise / re-advertise on other lettings platforms for example, Rightmove or Zoopla, where it is considered that there isn't sufficient demand generated from a MyThirteen advert from customers in housing need. - 3.27 Thirteen will allocate properties based on the customer meeting the eligibility criteria for the property and customers housing need.
+Properties will be allocated in MyThirteen, on band rating first, followed by date band verified and then date and time of first registration. - 3.28 Sometimes customers need to move urgently and are protected through public protection arrangements such as MAPPA level 2 or 3.
 Where this is the case, we will work with the Local Authority to ensure that access to rehousing is completed in a planned way, subject to risk assessments and plans being in place.
-This process will always take place as a direct let. - 7.8 Additionally, Thirteen may find it necessary to make a direct let to a current Thirteen tenant for an alternative property.
-This may be due to an emergency fire, flood, domestic abuse or if the tenant would be at risk of serious harm to remain in their current home.
-Where a customer has the right to succeed a tenancy but not the property due to it being too large for the successors needs or adaptations that are not required, then a direct let may also be undertaken.
+This process will always take place as a direct let. - 3.29 Additionally, Thirteen may find it necessary to make a direct let to a current Thirteen tenant for an alternative property.
+This may be due to an emergency fire, flood, domestic abuse or if the tenant would be at risk of serious harm to remain in their current home. - 3.30 Where a customer has the right to succeed a tenancy but not the property due to it being too large for the successors needs or adaptations that are not required, then a direct let may also be undertaken.
 (This list is not exhaustive).
-This will be in mutual agreement and approved by Senior Managers to ensure that there is a full audit trail and that the decision meets with the Lettings Policy.
+This will be in mutual agreement and approved by Senior Managers to ensure that there is a full audit trail, and that the decision meets with the Lettings Policy.

-8. Priority Bands
+Priority Bands

-8.1 Thirteen will prioritise customers who apply for rehousing via MyThirteen based on their priority band, followed by the date in which the band was awarded.
-Please refer to section 10 for details of nomination agreements in place, with lettings prioritised on local housing needs based on their local authorities' lettings policy.

-In all circumstances, the responsibility resides with the customer to have provided the evidence to support the criteria below.
-Failure to provide this and/or provide appropriate evidence when requested will result in an automatic allocation of Band 4 need (Appendix E).
+- 3.31 We prioritise customers who apply for rehousing via MyThirteen based on their priority band, followed by the date in which the band was awarded.
+Please refer to Local Authorities Nomination agreements section for details of nomination agreements in place, with lettings prioritised on local housing needs based on their local authorities' lettings policy. - 3.32 In all circumstances, the responsibility resides with the customer to have provided the evidence to support the criteria below.
+Failure to provide this and/or provide appropriate evidence when requested will result in an automatic allocation of Band 4 need (Evidence Examples shown in the supporting documentation).